idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 - [stainless steel alloy 316](/ThermalSS316Properties.md)
 - [using functions](/ThermalFunctionSolidProperties.md)

-An example will be provided later on this page for creating a new solid material user object.
+An example will be provided later on this page for creating a new solid userobject.

 Then, in the [ThermalSolidPropertiesMaterial](/materials/ThermalSolidPropertiesMaterial.md) material, the `computeQpProperties` method evaluates the thermal conductivity, isobaric specific heat, and density at